gowuly/wulnan-my-repo/README.md

 # wulnan-my-repo
-A daily diary documentation Web Application.
+Secret Diary, is a Web Application for dialy diary documentation.
 Created Using PHP and MySQL.